• Skip to primary navigation

 Recipe Notes

 • STORAGE: Rabanada is best when enjoyed right away.
-But you can store leftovers in an airtight container in the fridge for to 2 days.
+But you can store leftovers in an airtight container in the fridge for up to 2 days.
 Or freeze in a freezer bag (without the sugar-cinnamon mixture) in one single layer for up to 2 months.

 • FOR A GLUTEN-FREE VERSION, use a GF bread!